lutris/lutris/docs/installers.rst

 ``$STEAM:appid:path/to/data``.
 This will check that the data is available or install it otherwise.

-If the game of file is hosted on moddb.com, it is necessary to understand that the platform rotates the actual download links every few hours, making it impractical to set these links as source url in installers.
+If the game or file is hosted on moddb.com, it is necessary to understand that the platform rotates the actual download links every few hours, making it impractical to set these links as source url in installers.
 Lutris has routines to overcome this limitation (with blessing from moddb.com).
 When